rubbieKelvin/shared/docs/using-the-authentication-flow.md

 ```

-the backend will redirect to your frontend with a token/code once done
+the backend will redirect to your frontend with a token/code once done.